Home » Motor Finance Commission Complaints

 Beware of Scams

-Since the FCA announced plans to introduce a redress scheme, scammers have been contacting people pretending to be motor finance companies.
+Since the FCA announced plans to introduce a Redress scheme, scammers have been contacting people pretending to be motor finance companies.
 They may offer fake compensation and ask for personal details.

 How to stay safe: